-The Oregon State University Energy Efficiency Center and Industrial Assessment Center (OSU EEC/IAC) is always looking for engineering and science students with a passion for problem solving and a desire to learn about various different industries.
-Students involved with the EEC/IAC gain the skills and abilities needed to succeed in today's high-demand, fast paced energy industry.
+The Oregon State University Energy Efficiency Center and Industrial Training and Assessment Center (OSU EEC/ITAC) is always looking for engineering and science students with a passion for problem solving and a desire to learn about various different industries.
+Students involved with the EEC/ITAC gain the skills and abilities needed to succeed in today's high-demand, fast paced energy industry.

 Undergraduate and graduate positions for: